ssandoval16/psy120l-final-report/README.md

 Music and Memory: What Do We Remember When We Feel?
 PSY 120L Reproducible Analysis Report
 Author
 Sarahi Sandoval
 Published
 June 6, 2026
+About This Report

-Concerning This Report The data preparation, variable production, descriptive statistics, principal analysis, and figures for this study are all documented in this reliable report.
+The data preparation, variable generation, descriptive statistics, principal analysis, and figures for this study are all documented in this reliable report.
 The report is meant to go with a research paper in the form of a paper.
 It is not the entire document.
-Rather, it demonstrates how a clear and repeatable Quarto technique was used to generate the provided findings from the data.
+Rather, it demonstrates how a clear and repeatable Quarto methodology was used to generate the provided findings from the data.
+Study Overview

-Study Overview: This study looks at how mood condition, emotional affect, and their interplay effect emotional affect and mood-congruent word memory.
+This study examines whether emotional affect and mood-congruent word recall differed by mood condition, emotional affect, and their interaction.
 The design included one manipulated independent variable and one measured moderator:

-Mood condition: music induced positive induction versus music induced negative induction

-Positive and Negative Affect Schedule (PANAS) groups:
+Mood condition: music induced positive induction versus music induced negative induction Positive and Negative Affect Schedule (PANAS) groups:
 Positive Affect Group
 Negative affect group -0
 The dependent variables were word recall, word recognition, and answer confidence levels.
 The primary analyses tested whether mood condition, PANAS score group, and their interaction predicted each outcome.

 Setup and Software Environment
 This portion of the report loads the packages used in this study for the purposes of: data preparation, scale construction, statistical modeling, estimated marginal means, and figures.
 Load Packages
 Show code

 library(tidyverse)  # data manipulation + plotting
 library(psych)      # scale construction + reliability
 library(afex)       # ANOVA models + effect sizes